88-degrees/Book-of-Changes/appendix02s1.md

 4. 'If he can remain firm and correct there will be no error:' -- he firmly holds fast (his correctness).

-5. 'Medicine in the case of one who is free from insincerity!' --it should not be tried (at all).
+5. 'Medicine in the case of one who is free from insincerity!' -- it should not be tried (at all).

 6. 'The action (in this case) of one who is free from insincerity' will occasion the calamity arising from action (when the time for it is) exhausted.